 The Western Australia Rail Safety Regulations 2011 prescribe the requirements that all railway operators in Western Australia must include in their safety management systems.
-Schedule 1, Clause 17 (4) requires a railway operator to have 'systems, procedures and standards' for monitoring and maintenance of rail infrastructure.
+Schedule 1, Clause 17 (4) of the regulations requires a railway operator to have 'systems, procedures and standards' for monitoring and maintenance of rail infrastructure.